FluxConnect

 Commercial teams in control

 Snowflake data shares require data engineers to set up and maintain.
-FluxConnect's drag-and-drop report builder lets purchasing teams create, tier, and manage supplier insights directly.
+FluxConnect's drag-and-drop report builder lets purchasing teams create, manage, and control access to supplier insights directly.

 Complete supplier portal